Overview of Hyperthyroidism

 - Graves’ ophthalmopathy causes bulging, red or swollen eyes, light sensitivity, blurring, or double vision.
 If left untreated, permanent loss of vision can occur.

 - Graves’ dermopathy causes redness and swelling of the skin, usually on the shins and feet.

 - Fertility problems in women and complications in pregnancy, including premature birth, low birth weight, high blood pressure, and miscarriage, may occur.

 - A thyrotoxic crisis, also know as thyroid storm, is a sudden escalation of symptoms, causing fever, a rapid pulse, systolic hypertension, gastrointestinal distress, and sometimes delirium and seizures.
 Thyroid storm can progress to coma and the need for mechanical ventilation.
 This is a life-threatening medical crisis that warrants immediate attention.
 Thyroid storm can be brought on by stress or infection.
 Anesthesia can also initiate thyroid storm.

-Alternatively, the radioactive isotope can be injected into a vein.
-A camera shows how much of the iodine is collecting in the thyroid gland.
 A thyroid scan might be invalidated if you’ve received radiographic contrast agents within the past three months.
 Medications containing iodine and any thyroid medications will need to be discontinued before the test and you must take nothing by mouth after midnight on the day before the test.
 This test is contraindicated in pregnancy.

 Several conditions can cause hyperthyroidism.
 Graves’ disease, an autoimmune disorder, is the most common cause of hyperthyroidism.
 In someone with Graves’ disease, the immune system’s antibodies cause the thyroid gland to produce too much T4.